Earn honors credit for non-honors courses by completing an honors contract.

 Make sure your instructor knows that you completed your form and are awaiting their response.
 Your instructor will be given three options upon reviewing the contract proposal you submit: they may (1) accept it, (2) suggest edits that will need to be made prior to their acceptance, or (3) deny the request for an Honors Contract.
 You will receive email updates confirming their selection once they have submitted their choice.

-Once your contract has been accepted, complete the contract as outlined in the submission.
+Once your contract has been approved, complete the contract as outlined in the submission.

 Keep in mind